MsEmaline/Slideshow/readme.md

 # Slideshow

-This is an Extremely Simple Introduction to Javascript and Jquery.
+This is an Extremely Simple Introduction to Javascript and Jquery -- a slideshow.

 ## Abstract